Skip to content

 Share article

-It is designed for those who wish to further their careers by gaining professional work experience in Canada.
+The Young Professional program is one of the three streams under the International Experience Canada (IEC), alongside Working Holiday and International Co-Op.
+It was created by the Canadian government for those who wish to further their careers by gaining professional work experience in Canada.

 The IEC Young Professionals permit offers a number of advantages compared to the IEC Working Holiday Visa in Canada:

-• Demand for these permits usually does not exceed supply, meaning eligible candidates enjoy a high chance of obtaining one.
+• The number of work permits issued for this program usually does not exceed the quota, meaning eligible candidates enjoy a high chance of obtaining one.

-• In some countries, a second participation in IEC is allowed, so long as it’s in the Young Professionals or International Co-Op category.
-This means former IEC Working Holiday participants can avail of additional time in Canada.
+• In some countries, a second participation in the International Experience Canada (IEC) program is permitted for those in the Young Professionals or International Co-Op categories.
+This means that former IEC Working Holiday participants can apply for additional time in Canada.

 If you are on an IEC work permit and want to remain in Canada, learn how and when you may be able to benefit from maintained status.